Kireedam (1989 film): Casting

-Mohanlal, who used to receive ₹4.5 lakh as remuneration at that time took only ₹4 lakh for his friendship with Krishnakumar.
+Mohanlal, who used to receive ₹4.5 lakh as remuneration at that time took only ₹4 lakh since he was friends with Krishnakumar.
 Initially, Thilakan declined the role of Achuthan Nair due to scheduling conflicts with the films Chanakyan (1989) and Varnam (1989).
 The film, originally planned to shoot at Nemmara and Chittur in Palakkad district was changed to Thiruvananthapuram to accommodate Thilakan who was filming for Varnam at Thiruvananthapuram.
 Thilakan joined the shoot of Kireedam during the intervals of Varnam.

 The makers initially chose Pradeep Shakthi for the role of Keerikkadan Jose, who had acted in Chamaram (1980) and was then an established actor in Telugu films.
 Shakthi also agreed to do the film and was given advance payment.
 Shakthi, who was supposed to arrive on the day of filming, did not come due to reasons best known for him, they were compelled to make an immediate replacement.
 It was an associate director who suggested the name of beginner Mohan Raj, who had acted in a minor role in Moonnam Mura.
 Upon seeing Raj, he was immediately fixed.
 His character name Keerikkadan Jose later became his stage name.
 Dubbing artist Nirmal Prakash gave voice to the character.